Table of Contents

 When you activate E-Commerce, a special "Payments" table is added to your Knack app:

-The Payments table contains special fields that store all the information about each payment.
-Every time a user submits a payment through the live application, those details will be stored as a new record in the Payments table.
+The Payments table includes unique fields designed to store comprehensive information about each payment.
+Whenever a user submits a payment through the live application, the system automatically creates a new record in the Payments table to store the details.

-You can read more about using E-commerce with your app here.
+Tip: You can learn more about using E-commerce with your app here.

 Fields